IBM/vision-tools/edge/docs/installation/MacOS.md

     ```
     HOST_ROOT=$(dirname $(realpath $BASH_SOURCE:-$0))
     ```
-- and this line should be changed in the `startedge.sh` and `restartedge.sh` scripts
+- In order to get the shared memory size used to configure the database, this line in the `startedge.sh` and `restartedge.sh` scripts should be changed:
   - from:
     ```
     totmemkb=$(cat /proc/meminfo | grep MemTotal | awk '{ print $2 }')